mongodb-labs/drivers-atlas-testing/docs/source/spec-test-format.rst

   * ``kubectl``: Run a command using the `kubectl
     <https://kubernetes.io/docs/reference/kubectl/kubectl/>`_ command line tool.
-    The value MUST be a valid set of arguments for the ``kubectl`` command line tool.
+    The value MUST be a valid array of arguments for the ``kubectl`` command line tool.
+Note that the ``kubectl`` executable must be in the system PATH.

     Example::

-      kubectl: --namespace default delete pod mongodb-0
+      kubectl: [--namespace, default, delete, pod, mongodb-0]

   * ``sleep``: Do nothing for the specified duration.
 The value MUST be the duration to sleep for, in seconds.